 Client Agent means a Person authorised to act as the Client’s agent but does not include the Subscriber acting solely as the Client’s Representative.

 Client Authorisation has the meaning given to it in the ECNL.

+Client Authorisation – Attorney means a Client Authorisation between a Donor and an Attorney in a form in substantial compliance with the form set out in Schedule 4, as amended from time to time.

-Client Authorisation Form means a form in substantial compliance with the form set out in Schedule 4, as amended from time to time.
+Client Authorisation – Representative means a Client Authorisation between a Client and a Representative in a form in substantial compliance with the form set out in Schedule 4, as amended from time to time.

 Commonwealth has the meaning given to it in the ECNL.